‘Shitala How India enabled Vaccination’ by Mitra Desai – Book review

 Dasi Yoga Rakshitha is a Graduate in the field of Life Sciences.
 She has a keen interest in Temple Architecture, Iconography and Ancient Indian history.
 She has a profound fascination in the fields of Ancient Indian Knowledge Systems, Indian Heritage, Culture and Traditions.

-One thought on “‘Shitala How India enabled Vaccination’ by Mitra Desai – Book review”
+2 thoughts on “‘Shitala How India enabled Vaccination’ by Mitra Desai – Book review”

 Leave a Reply